Fort Bragg

 Fort Bragg Homeschool Support and North Carolinians for Home Education are available for families to connect with before arriving.

-Do discuss the school year calendar with administration at your potential school.
+Discuss the school year calendar with the administration at your potential school.
 The private and public schools near Fort Bragg operate on various time and date schedules.
-This could be problematic in calculating credits if your student’s outgoing school doesn’t use the same schedule of semesters.
+This could be problematic in calculating credits if your student’s outgoing school doesn’t use the same semester schedule.

 To connect with Fort Bragg’s School Liaison Officer, call: